mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

 ## Component: output

 The (float) output component is linked to the front panel illumination + level indicator.
-Setting this output to value 0.0 will turn off the frontpanel illumination.
+Setting this output (using the standard `output.set_level` action) to value 0.0 will turn off the frontpanel illumination.
 Other values, up to 1.0, will turn on the illumination and will set the level indicator to the requested level (in 10 steps).

 ```yaml
 output: